-Every business faces crises, and while many are avoidable, it's likely that your business will get swept into one eventually.
+Every business faces crises.
+While many are avoidable, your business will likely get swept into one eventually.
 This is because many crises aren't the fault of the organization.
 Instead, uncontrollable factors can create an unanticipated situational crisis that forces your business to respond immediately.